-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night in a feature called ‘Monthly Star.’
-This month we’re highlighting the work of IDA Diane Turnshek from Pennsylvania, USA.
+Each month Dark-Sky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of DarkSky Advocate Diane Turnshek from Pennsylvania, USA.

-On the heels of the exciting news that the city of Pittsburgh (Pennsylvania, USA) adopted a dark sky lighting ordinance, we sat down for a Q&A with IDA advocate and Pittsburgh chapter member, Diane Turnshek.
+On the heels of the exciting news that the city of Pittsburgh (Pennsylvania, U.S.A.) adopted a dark sky lighting ordinance, we sat down for a Q&A with DarkSky Advocate and Pittsburgh chapter member, Diane Turnshek.
 She told us about the ordinance, what challenges she faces as an advocate, what she has found to be successful, and why this work is so important to her.
 Meet Diane below!

 Q: When did you get involved in the dark sky movement?

 A: I began my dark sky advocacy a decade ago.
 I was at the Mars Desert Research Station in Utah, and I saw a dark sky again after many years of living on the East Coast.
 I was startled by the beauty and the shock that I had forgotten how important it was in my life.
 I was a grad student at the University of Arizona observing on Kitt Peak the last time I had seen a good sky.
 Far too long had passed.
 Then I started thinking of all those people who never get a chance to be uplifted by the beauty of the heavens like that.

 Q. What is your interest in dark skies?
 Why is this work so important to you?